lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 # Inferring Happiness Dynamics in The Guardian

-This project analyzes the emotional tone of articles produced by _The Guardian_ using the labMT 1.0 hedonometer.
+This project analyzes the emotional tone of articles produced by _The Guardian_ using the **labMT 1.0 hedonometer**.

-The articles are collected through the Open Platform - The Guardian API.
+By analyzing articles collected from the **Guardian Open Platform API**, this project aims to estimate happiness scores based on the values assigned to each words in the **labMT** data.

-Each article is analyzed by using the hedonometer to estimate a happiness score.
-These scores will allow us to view how emotional tone differs across different sections of the news.
+Main aim of this project is to compare how emotional tone differs in each news sections and examine differences in languaged used in different journalistic aspects.

 ## Folder layout